The Division, a Love Letter

 The Division games are not perfect, they suffer from the same “Live Service’” bs that all games using that model have, undercooked at launch, limited content, too much grind.
 To me Destiny 2 wasn’t good until Forsaken, The Division 2 was the same until Warlords of New York came out.

 The environments are in a word, amazing.
-The Division 1 is set in NYC during winter, there is snow everywhere, it reacts Image result for the division 1 screenshotwith the sun and blows around, snow storms can come in and reduce visibility to nothing.
+The Division 1 is set in NYC during winter, there is snow everywhere, it reacts with the sun and blows around, snow storms can come in and reduce visibility to nothing.
 The Division 2 is set in Washington D.C. during the spring, there is water everywhere, rainstorms come and soak your Agent.
 In both games the attention to detail is astounding, I was watching a movie that featured the Air and Space museum in it and I could recognize the scene from the mission in The Division 2, like WHAT?

 I cannot tell you how many times I’ve just stopped actively interacting with my character and watched the environment in both games.
 The sunset or sunrise casting shadows down an empty, snow covered street in New York, or watching the wind blow around the national mall in D.C., the sun behind the Washington monument casting a huge shadow over the landscape.